 6. Apply Topical Vitamin C

-Your skin needs vitamin C build collagen and maintain its structure.
-Studies show topical vitamin C reduces fine lines and age lines.
-In one trial, patients who used topical vitamin C reported 84% higher satisfaction with their treatment than the control group.
+Your skin needs vitamin C to build collagen and maintain its structure.
+Topical vitamin C reduces fine lines and age lines.
+In one trial, patients who used topical vitamin C reported 84 percent higher satisfaction with their treatment than the control group.
 Vitamin C also protects against the sun’s UVB rays that damage your skin.

 5 Natural Skin Care Tips to Reduce Wrinkles

-The best skin care moisturizes and nourishes.
-Here are 5 natural skin care remedies to treat crow’s feet and brighten your skin.
+The best skincare regimen moisturizes and nourishes.
+Here are 5 natural skincare remedies to help crow’s feet and brighten your skin.